ATA Reports Dip in Truck Tonnage for June

 The trucking industry resumed a trend of year-over-year tonnage losses in June after a brief increase the prior month, American Trucking Associations reported July 23.

-The ATA For-Hire Truck Tonnage Index decreased 0.4% year over year to 113.5.
-This ended a short-lived increase that capped off 15 consecutive months of year-over-year losses in May.
-The results also reflected a 1.6% decrease sequentially.
+The ATA For-Hire Truck Tonnage Index slipped 0.4% year-over-year to 113.5, ending a short-lived increase in May that had halted 15 consecutive months of year-over-year losses.
+The June results also reflected a 1.6% decrease sequentially from the prior month.

 ATA calculates its monthly tonnage index by surveying its membership.
 The feedback primarily comes from contract freight rather than spot market freight.
 In calculating the index, 100 represents the year 2015.